LangStream/documentation/langstream-cli/langstream-ui.md

 langstream apps ui application-id
 ```

-With this command the CLI starts a local web service bound on local host and it proxies the requests to the LangStream services, both the Control Plane and the API gateway.
+With this command the CLI starts a local web service bound on local host and proxies the requests to the LangStream services - both the Control Plane and the API gateway.

 The connection to the service is defined in the [CLI configuration](./langstream-cli-configuration.md).